Pregnancy Yoga Teacher Trainings

 Thank you for your interest in pregnancy yoga teacher training.
-This long-established course is taught with love and passion by a joyful, committed team of highly experienced trainers which varies depending on location – London with Uma Dinsmore-Tuli, Lisa White, and midwife Emma Yate; Stroud with Uma Dinsmore-Tuli and midwife Annie Lester; Manchester with Janine Hurley .
+This long-established course is taught with love and passion by a joyful, committed team of highly experienced trainers which varies depending on location – London with Uma Dinsmore-Tuli, Lisa White, and guest midwife; Stroud with Uma Dinsmore-Tuli and midwife Annie Lester; Manchester with Janine Hurley .
 Together we hold a clear open, welcome space for a superb training experience with depth and clarity at every level.
 In addition to a wide range of modified postures designed to support and enhance a women’s experience of pregnancy and birth, this course includes many subtle yoga practices relating to deep relaxation, sound and breath, that are not widely taught elsewhere.

 We’ve been at this a very long time now and know that our course is uniquely nourishing and informative.
 The course was first offered in 2001 and has grown and developed and deepened over fifteen continuous years of successful trainings in six different countries.
 We love our work and we are delighted to share our combined years of experience with you.
 Uma Dinsmore-Tuli designed the course, she is a yoga therapist, mother and author.
 The course teachings are based on Uma’s books ‘Mother’s Breath’, 'Yoni Shakti’ and ‘Teach Yourself Yoga for Pregnancy and Birth.’